brindidrip/speakEZ/README.md

 MongoDB
 =================================================================================

-The application uses MongoDB.
+This application uses MongoDB.
 The mongodb instance is stored on a google cloud platform VM instance.
 I have created a VM with linux and have installed MongoDB there.
 In order to authenticate with admin, the user is "domenico" and the password is "default".

 Command line entry: